 This information is specifically for trekking the Inca Trail with the trip operators Amazonas Explorer.
 Other trip operators may have information that varies slightly.
 SUGGESTED PACKING LIST Nicer clothes for night life in Cusco Shorts (quick dry) Pants (quick dry) T-shirts (quick dry) A warm fleece, down jacket, or wool sweater (available in Cusco) Thermal […]

 Peru is trekking heaven, and there are so many options out there!
-The five most popular areas to trek around Cusco and Machu Picchu are the Inca Trail, Salkantay, Lares Valley, Choquequirao, and Ausangate.
-Each of these areas provide a different experience.
+The five most popular routes for a multi-day trek in the Cusco and Machu Picchu area are: The Inca Trail Salkantay Lares Valley Choquequirao Ausangate Each of these areas provide a different experience.
 Which trek is right for you?

 While I love riding my bicycle in foreign lands for the freedom to soak in the countryside and get to know the locals, somewhere between Cusco and La Paz I changed from free spirit to warrior.
 Had to.
 A dog bit my leg.
 The worst part, I could see it was coming.
 After months of […]